-This is a crash course on how to sell on eBay.
-It includes how to cut fees, bulk-upload listings with special tools, profiting from bizarre items you never thought you'd sell, and more.
+This is a crash course on how to sell.
+It includes how to cut fees, bulk-upload listings with special tools, profit from bizarre items you never thought you'd sell and more.

 In this guide

 Where to start

 As well as bringing in extra cash, eBay* can help declutter your home and is environmentally-friendly too.
 After all, people are reusing your goods rather than flinging them into the tip, so everyone gains.

 Not used it for a year?
 Flog it

 Companies stock-check to value their assets – you can do the same.
 Walk through your home to find items of value you no longer need, then flog 'em.

 Usually there's no way to save draft listings without actually starting the auction, but free bulk listing tool Turbo Lister lets you create auctions in advance.

 Don't be quick to cry "that's rubbish".
 Sell everything.
 When it comes to eBay, one man's junk is another's dream, and it's astounding what people will fight for.